Delete Attributes

 }

-Of course, it is also possible to request the deletion of multiple peer shared Attributes within a single Request.
+Of course, it is also possible to request the deletion of multiple Attributes within a single Request.

 Before sending the Request, we recommend to validate its content, since this will give you additional information in case of an error.